urban-study/iron-hong.github.io/_posts/2018-06-26-Cpp_forgetmenot.md

     std::cout<<"the address of PointerTonum stores the value of num as<< *pointerTonum<<endl;
 }
 ```
-- To access member in a class, use ->.
+- To access a member in a class, use ->.
 [For instance](http://www.cplusplus.com/forum/beginner/53293/), foo->bar means *foo.bar.

 - [Reference](https://classroom.udacity.com/courses/ud999)